How to Choose a WordPress Photography Theme

 There are lots of photography themes with a grid layout, where the featured photos are cropped, or resized, or even showed without any edits, which may result in improper image presentation.
 So, you should either have a ‘focal point’ option or will need to find another workaround.

 One of the most flexible options is a Pinterest-style grid layout (Masonry) if you want to showcase multiple photos at a time – it’s a great way to get rid of ugly cropping.
 You may also go with a slider gallery, showcasing the full size of your photos in a wide-screen theme layout.

 To sum up, the theme that shows your photos maximum close to the original size is a great way to go.

 The WordPress theme that won’t screw up your SEO

-As for the content, if your SEO is handled via a SEO plugin like Yoast SEO (which is a great at what it should do), it will be okay, too.
+As for the content, if your SEO is handled via an SEO plugin like Yoast SEO (which is great at what it should do), it will be okay, too.

-It’s great if the theme allows to generate an individual URL for each photo, not just a gallery, so make sure it is so when you view the theme demo.
+It’s great if the theme allows generating an individual URL for each photo, not just a gallery, so make sure it is so when you view the theme demo.

 Change it with peace in mind

 Even the most loved things need to change sometimes, especially when it comes to technology.
 Most likely you’ll also want to experiment and switch the theme over time.
 That is why, choosing a theme, choose a design, not a pack of plugins or built-in tools, which you might never use.

 However, looks like it will take a thousand years to create a WordPress theme “standard”, when the theme design and functionality will make a healthy couple, with a huge level of independence in their relationship.